 With that, the problem of disposing of these plastic sachets arose.

 The first world wasn’t any better.
 Just better at hiding this.

-It seems we all know about how bad plastic is to the environment and becoming a zero waste man/woman is going to be something we all need to adopt into our life.
+It seems we all know about how harmful plastic is to the environment, and becoming a zero waste man/woman is going to be something we all need to adopt into our life.

 My mission is simple: Give you the confidence and knowledge that you need to make smart decisions in your daily life.
 Now, this is not about being perfect.
 Oh no, it is more about being educated and making better decisions.